ampproject/amphtml/extensions/amp-ad-network-adsense-impl/amp-ad-network-adsense-impl-internal.md

 If the user has responded negatively to the amp-consent component (user rejects the consent prompt), RTC call-outs will not be made and [non-personalized ads](https://support.google.com/dfp_premium/answer/9005435) will be requested.

-If the user’s response to the amp-consent is unknown (user dismisses the consent prompt).
-By default, no ad requests are sent at all.
+If the user’s response to the amp-consent is unknown (user dismisses the consent prompt), by default, no ad requests are sent.
 If `data-npa-on-unknown-consent` is set to true, non-personalized ads will be requested.

 See [AdSense Help Center article](https://support.google.com/dfp_premium/answer/7678538) for more information.